dwood2020/opengl-sandbox/README.md

 #### Camera system
 A simple user input-controlled camera system is implemented.
 The camera rotates on a sphere around a target point while the target point itself can be shifted ("pan").
+The implementation contains perspective and orthogonal camera projection modes and their handling.

 #### Material system
 A simple material system is implemented, following the general interpretation: *Material = Shader + Uniforms*.